-The sun cast a straight shape on the inside walls; he watches the lit up area move, sometimes it shines more on the right, sometimes more on the bottom and sometimes more on the left.
+The sun cast a squarish shape on the inside walls; he watches the lit up area move, sometimes it shines more on the right, sometimes more on the bottom and sometimes more on the left.

 Whenever his eyes are open, there is sunlight, at times he closes his eyes and moves inside himself, but when he opens his eyes again, the sunlight is always there.